huynguy-db/arcion-docs/content/docs/target-setup/Cockroach.md

     password: 'Replicant#123' #Replace Replicant#123 with your user's password

     max-connections: 30 #Specify the maximum number of connections Replicant can open in Cockroach

-    #It is possible to load data from a local stage, native stage, or external stage like s3 into Cockroach.
-To do so, specify the details Replicant needs to connect to the stage as follows:

-    stage:
-      type: NATIVE|LOCAL_FS|S3
-      conn-url: postgresql://root@localhost:57595 #Replace postgresql://root@localhost:57595 with your stage URL
-      root-dir: /replicate #Replace replicate with your stage directory's path
-      user: root #Replace root with your stage user
-    certificate-directory: /home/cockroach/certs #Enter your certificate directory path
+    max-retries: #Number of times any operation on the system will be re-attempted on failures. retry-wait-duration-ms : #Duration in milliseconds replicant should wait before performing then next retry of a failed operation
     ```
+    - Make sure the specified user has `CREATE TABLE` privilege on the catalogs/schemas into which replicated tables should be created.
+    - If you want Replicant to create catalogs/schemas for you on the target CockroachDB system, then you also need to grant `CREATE DATABASE`/`CREATE SCHEMA` privileges to the user.
+    - If this user does not have `CREATE DATABASE` privilege, then create a database manually with name `io` and grant all privileges for it to the user specified here.
+Replicant uses this database for internal checkpointing and metadata management.

+        {{< hint "info" >}} The database/schema of your choice on a different instance of your choice name can be configured using the metadata config feature.
+For more information, see [Metadata Configuration](/docs/references/metadata-reference).{{< /hint >}}

+    ### Parameters related to stage configuration
+    It is possible to use a local, native, or an external stage like S3 to hold the data files and then load them on the target Cockroach database from there.
+This section allows you to specify the details Replicant needs to connect to and use a specific stage.

+    - `type`: The stage type.
+Allowed stages are `LOCAL_FS`, `NATIVE`, and `S3`.
+      - `LOCAL_FS`: Stage type where users can specify the `external-io-dir` of the Cockroach system.
+      - `NATIVE`: stage type where replicant uses `cockroach nodelocal upload` utility to upload the data files for `IMPORT` to load into Cockroach.
+Users need to specify other details:
+        - `conn-url`: URL of the CockroachDB server as required for the [`cockroach nodelocal upload`](https://www.cockroachlabs.com/docs/stable/cockroach-nodelocal-upload.html) command.
+        - `user`: User with appropriate privilege to be able to run this command.
+      - `S3` : Stage type where Replicant uses the specified S3 account to hold the data files for `IMPORT` to load into Cockroach.

+   {{< hint "info" >}}
-    * **Note**: For a native stage, you must install cockroach on the host running Replicant with the following four steps:
+   For a `NATIVE` stage, you must install Cockroach on the host running Replicant with the following four steps:

+   1. Get the latest binary:
+       ```shell
-    1. wget -qO- https://binaries.cockroachdb.com/cockroach-v20.1.0-beta.1.linux-amd64.tgz | tar xvz
+       wget -qO- https://binaries.cockroachdb.com/cockroach-v20.1.0-beta.1.linux-amd64.tgz | tar xvz
+       ```

    2. Copy the binary into your PATH so it's easy to execute cockroach commands from any shell:
-        ```BASH
+       ```shell
        cp -i cockroach-v20.1.0-beta.1.linux-amd64/cockroach /usr/local/bin/
        ```
-    3. If you get a permissions error, prefix the command with sudo.
+   3. If you get a permissions error, prefix the command with `sudo`.

-    4. Verify that cockroach nodelocal upload is a valid command.
+   4. Verify that `cockroach nodelocal upload` is a valid command.
+   {{< /hint >}}

-    * **NOTE** : The target CockroachDB version must support cockroach nodelocal upload command for this stage type to work
+   {{< hint "warning" >}} The target CockroachDB version must support the `cockroach nodelocal upload` command for this stage type to work. {{< /hint >}}

 ## II.
 Setup Applier Configuration

-1. Navigate to the applier configuration file
+1. From `$REPLICANT_HOME`, naviagte to the sample YugabyteSQL applier configuration file:
     ```BASH
     vi conf/dst/cockroach.yaml
     ```